turingschool-examples/intro-to-responsive/README.md

 ### Structure

 We can't control how our users interact with our products, but we *can* make sure that our work looks good and functions correctly on all screen sizes.
+Your product lives online, it's important to make sure that no matter how a user accesses it they are able to use it successfully and without frustration.

 A general understanding of responsive website design and how to use media queries and when to add breakpoints so your page layout resizes nicely is a great skill to have in your toolbelt.

 #### Overview

 In this session, we'll be diving into responsive page layouts and using media queries to control your page content at all screen sizes.
+This lesson assumes you are familiar with HTML and CSS fundamentals.

 #### History of Responsive Layouts